 For anyone fishing the Astoria area, the food scene is pretty amazing for a little town of 10,000.
 I always enjoy getting recommendations on where to eat when I’m visiting a new area and figure my fishing customers will appreciate the same.
 Below you will find some of the area restaurants, shacks and breweries that I do have experience with, but there are certainly lots of additional options that continue to pop up or I just haven’t had a chance to get to.

 This is one of my favorite places in Astoria.
 My wife and kids eat here pretty regularly during the seasons and it is conveniently located right next to Astoria West Basin.
 For my fishing customers that are staying at the Cannery Pier Hotel and Spa or the Rivershore, this restaurant is right next door to you.
 The place is casual, but the experience leans more towards fine dining.
-They have a great wine list, live music on many nights and a beautiful view of the Columbia River while you eat.
+They have a great wine list, many gluten free options, live music on many nights and a beautiful view of the Columbia River while you eat.
 This place will get busy, so you might want to call for reservations.

 I really enjoy the coffee and food here.
 I can’s speak beyond breakfast, but I’m sure they do great.
 On days off from fishing, I enjoy sitting at one of the side walk tables, enjoying a nice Americano and then whatever interesting that they are cooking up for breakfast.